 In 2015, based on an EPA review of O_3 health effects studies, EPA revised the level of both the primary and secondary standards.
 EPA revised the primary and secondary ozone standard levels to 0.070 parts per million (ppm), and retained their forms (fourth-highest daily maximum, averaged across three consecutive years) and averaging times (eight hours).
 The final rule making was effective on October 26^{th} 2015.

-Due to low measured concentrations over the last decade, the APCD no longer operates lead monitors.
+Due to low measured concentrations over the last decade, APCD has not operated lead monitors in recent years.
 Historic trends data are available in data reports from previous years 1.

 2.1 Summary of Exceedances